We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’re looking to shake up your workout routine, kettlebells are a great solution.

-Shaped like cannonballs with handles, kettlebells can perform many of the same exercises as dumbbells yet also allow for more dynamic movements like swings and snatches.
+Shaped like cannonballs with handles, kettlebells can be used to perform many of the same exercises as dumbbells yet also allow for more dynamic movements like swings and snatches.

 However, with so many kettlebells to choose from, figuring out the right one for your home gym can be challenging.